Geffen Records: Acquisitions by MCA, Panasonic, and Seagram and departure of David Geffen (1990–1998)

 After nearly a decade of operating through WMG, its contract with the company ended.
 Geffen was then sold to MCA Music Entertainment, by then, a label division of the now-defunct MCA Inc. in 1990.
+At that same time, the label negotiated a contract with BMG Distribution to distribute its releases overseas.
 The deal earned founder David Geffen an estimated US$800 million in stock and an employment contract that ran until then.
 Following the sale, Geffen Records operated as one of MCA's leading independently managed labels.
 A year later, MCA was acquired by Japanese conglomerate Matsushita Electric (now Panasonic), bringing Geffen, Universal Pictures and other sister companies along.
 The acquisition was completed on New Year's Day 1991 for US$6.6 billion.

-Geffen stepped down as head of the label in 1995 to collaborate with Jeffrey Katzenberg and Amblin Entertainment co-founder Steven Spielberg to form DreamWorks SKG (later DreamWorks Pictures), an ambitious multimedia empire dealing in film, television, books and music.
+Geffen stepped down as head of the label in 1995 to collaborate with former Walt Disney Studios chairman Jeffrey Katzenberg and Amblin Entertainment co-founder Steven Spielberg to form DreamWorks SKG (later DreamWorks Pictures), an ambitious multimedia empire dealing in film, television, books and music.
 Geffen Records would distribute releases on the newly founded company's DreamWorks Records subsidiary.
 That spring, Panasonic's ownership percentage of MCA was decreased to 20% when the remaining 80% was sold to Canadian distillery company Seagram in exchange for US$5.7 billion.
 In January 1996, Geffen funded and distributed a short-lived boutique label, Outpost Recordings, featuring the likes of Whiskeytown, Ry Cooder, Veruca Salt, and Hayden.
 On December 9, 1996, Geffen's parent company, MCA Inc., was reincorporated as Universal Studios, Inc. Even so, its music division, MCA Music Entertainment Group, was also renamed Universal Music Group.
 However, under UMG's new ownership, Geffen's fortunes began to dwindle.